Enschede Marathon

 The Enschede Marathon is an annual marathon race held in the city of Enschede, Netherlands.
 The race is the distance of a typical marathon (42 km, 195 metres).
 It has been held annually since 1991, after being bi-annual for the previous 44 years.
-The race crosses the German border through the city of Gronau.
+Until 2009 the race crossed the German border through the city of Gronau.
 There has been a women's competition since 1981.

 Kenyan Eliud Kipchoge is the current course record holder with his winning time of 2:04:30 hours from 2021.
 Kenyan Maurine Chepkemoi holds the women's best mark for the course with her time of 2:21:10 hours from 2022.